vechain-energy/poc-payment-splitter/README.md

 Goal of the project is a multi artist collaboration project that shares the revenus of token sales:

 1. 70% for Artists
-1. 20% into a Pool
+1. 20% into a Pool, claimable by Artists
-1. 8% locked in Contract until Collectors claim
-1. 2% stay in Contract, claimable by the owner
+1. 8% into a Pool, claimable by Token Owner
+1. 2% for Admin

 ## Reponsibilities

 1. Another contract mints the Art
 1. Royalty on mint and payments are handled somewhere else (Marketplace)
 1. **This** Contract receives the royalty from mint and splits the revenue
+1. Another contract is responsible for the Pool-Management

 ## Participant

 1. Marketplace
    * a public existing Marketplace
+   * provide access to the Collectors/audience
 1. Artists
    * creator of the art
 1. Admin
    * claim fees in contract
    * configure Pool address
 1. Pool
-   * wallet address
+   * wallet or contract address
    * receiving part of the revenue
 1. NFTContract
    * a standard NFT Contract